End-to-End Data Movement: Paradigm Reexamination and Principles for Efficiency: Foundations

-The outcomes documented by these independent institutions \cite{r3},\cite{r4}, and \cite{r7} are fully reproducible.
-Nevertheless, the most consistent and reliable path to reproducing these results in production is not through a software download and a custom integration project---which our experience shows can lead to significant performance variability---but through the use of pre-validated, integrated systems.
-This co-design principle has been implemented in commercially available appliances, with implementations ranging from regular server-based appliances from tier-1 vendors such as Hewlett Packard Enterprise (HPE) to more specialized form factors, demonstrating that reliable fast data movement is most effectively achieved through complete systems engineering \cite{r14} and \cite{r15}.
-The underlying principle is akin to a high-performance electric vehicle: engineered for extreme speed and efficiency, yet perfectly capable of simple, reliable operation for everyday tasks.
+The outcomes documented by independent institutions, e.g., \cite{ESnet2017Petabyte}, \cite{ESnet2018Record}, \cite{NSCC2019DMC} are reproducible; nevertheless, our experience shows that operational reproducibility depends critically on the availability of pre-validated system configurations rather than ad-hoc assembly at each site.
+This co-design principle has been implemented in commercially available appliances, with implementations ranging from regular server-based units from tier-1 vendors such as Hewlett Packard Enterprise (HPE) to Small Form Factor (SFF) workstations from HP (Fig.~\ref{fig:core-bom}).
+The resulting appliances are simpler, faster, cleaner, space-saving, and already validated, while also reducing deployment cost through the use of standard hardware and software components.